Idaho Product Liability Laws

 In design defect claims, the argument is that there is something inherently dangerous about the manufacturer's design.
 Manufacturing defects, on the other hand, are faults that occur during the production process, despite an otherwise safe design.
 In failure to warn cases, the plaintiff argues that the manufacturer had a duty to warn users of unreasonably dangerous aspects of its product, but failed to do so.
 This duty continues even if the manufacturer or seller discovers the defect after the product has been designed and manufactured.

 In Idaho, manufacturers and certain sellers in a product liability suit may assert a number of different defenses.
 One is that the harm was caused after the product's "useful safe life" had expired.
 This is usually considered the time during which the product would normally be likely to perform in a safe manner.
 Some distributors may also deny liability by arguing that they received and sold the product in a sealed package or container, and could not have inspected the product to discover the defect.
 Defendants may also contend that damages should at least be reduced because the plaintiff knew about and assumed the risks of a dangerous product, or because the harm was caused by modifications to or misuse of the product.

 Whether you were hurt by some new fly-fishing gear or defective snow tires, you may be able to recover damages from the manufacturer or seller.
 While there are many detailed laws, you shouldn't be deterred by the state's deadlines or contributory negligence rules.
-Start your recovery process by receiving a free claim review from a local attorney familiar with Idaho's product liability laws.
+Start your recovery process by getting help from a local attorney familiar with Idaho's product liability laws.